Charlottendal: Frisch family, 18101847

-Upon on Frisch's death, Charlottendal and Augustendal were passed down to his sons Frederik Emil and Constantin Frisch.
-In 1823 Constantin Frisch bought his brother's share of the estates.
+Following Frisch's death, Charlottendal and Augustendal were passed down to his sons Frederik Emil and Constantin Frisch.
+In 1823, Constantin Frisch bought his brother's share of the estates.
 He merged them into a single estate under the name Charlottendal.

 Neergaard family

 In 1847, Constantin Frisch sold Charlottendal to Carl de Neergaard.
 He was already the owner of Gunderslevholm and Kastrupgård.

 Carl de Neergaard died without children on 2 August 1850.
 His eldest brother's children drew lots for his estates with Kastrup and Charlottendal going to Charles Adolf Denis de Neergaard.
 He constructed the current main building of the Charlottendal estate.
 In 1862, Neergaard also purchased Gyldenholm Manor.
 The author and educator Zakarias Nielsen wrote his first poetry while working as a tutor on Charlottendal in 1863–1864.

 On Charles Adolph Denis de Neergaard's death in 1903, Gyldenholm and Kastrupgård passed to his eldest son Carl.
 In 1908, Charlottendal was ceded to the younger brother Viggo de Neergaard.
 He had recently also purchased nearby Valdemarskilde.
 In 1920, he also purchased Lille Frederikslund.
 He was married two times, first to Karen Blixen's sister Inger Benedicte Dinesen and later to Elisabeth Lina Perrochet.
 He was a stakeholder and board member of Blixen's Karen Coffee Company Ltd.

 In 1963, D. F. de Neergaard had to sell Charlottendal to the Danish state in connection with the establishment of Antvorskov Barracks.
 230 ha of land on the west side of the main road (formerly Augustendal) were sold to Idagaard, while Idagaardsfonden ceded approximately 50 ha of woodland to Neergaard's Valdemarskilde as part of the transaction.